fergusq/tampio/README.md

 Tampio is a homoiconic lazy purely functional programming language that looks like a natural language – Finnish.
 It is named after a famous Finnish programmer.

+## Dependencies

+* Python 3
+* Libvoikko (package `libvoikko` in Ubuntu and Fedora)
+* Finnish morphological dictionary (eg. [this](http://www.puimula.org/htp/testing/voikko-snapshot/dict-morpho.zip))

+The morphological dictionary must be unzipped to `~/.voikko/`.

+## Usage

+To open an interactive prompt:

+    python3 suomi.py

+To evaluate a file:

+    python3 suomi.py file.suomi

+The output will be the value of `tulos`.

 ## Introduction

 Tampio is a purely functional programming language designed to resemble written Finnish.
 Each program is a list of transformations that are applied to the evaluated code.
 Tampio is homoiconic, meaning that the code and data are represented using the same data type.